 Determining Your Psychological Immunity

 Your power of attention is your field of psychological immunity.
 It creates a shield of consciousness that keeps unconscious forces from coming in.
-It reflects your control of the mind and your ability to remain attentive in the face of negative thoughts, emotions or sensations, the detachment necessary to keep them from entering into your mind and affecting your subconscious.
+It reflects your control of the mind and ability to remain attentive in the face of negative thoughts, emotions or sensations, the detachment necessary to keep them from entering into your mind and affecting your subconscious.

-Today our power of attention is measured in mere seconds as we are overstimulated, bombarded with media images, computer games, numerous entertainment choices, disturbing news and dramatic sensations, with our minds in a state of perpetual distraction until we are exhausted and fall sleep.
+Today our power of attention is measured in mere seconds or milliseconds as we are overstimulated, bombarded with media images, computer games, numerous entertainment choices, disturbing news and dramatic sensations, with our minds in a state of perpetual distraction until we are exhausted and fall sleep.
 Such a distracted mind or vikshipta chitta is what Yoga teaches us to calm and transcend.

 The Calm of the Yogi

-True yogis can hold their power of attention without diminution or disruption when surrounded by distraction or criticism, undisturbed by flattery or insult, praise or threats.
+True yogis can hold their power of attention without diminution or disruption even when surrounded by distraction or criticism, undisturbed by flattery or insult, praise or threats.
 These are the marks of success or siddhi in Yoga practices, including proficiency in pratyahara, dharana and dhyana.
-While asana aids in physical immunity, meditation is necessary for full psychological immunity.
+While asana aids in physical immunity, meditation is necessary for psychological immunity.
 Mantra is a key practice for sustaining our power of attention and psychological immunity.
-Have a special mantra to hold to at a deep level keeps our attention under our control, so it does not wander or get dispersed, whether a bija mantra like Hreem or Aim or a name mantra like Om Namah Shivaya.
+Have a special mantra to hold to at a deep level keeps our attention under our control, so it does not wander or get dispersed, whether a bija mantra like OM, Hreem or Aim or a Divine name mantra like Om Namah Shivaya.

 May we develop the attentive awareness that leads us beyond conditioned and programed mental reactions.
-That is the basis of Dharana in yoga practice, concentration aiming at a one-pointed mind, not simply imposing one point of view upon everyone else, which creates the foundation for deeper meditation.
+That is the basis of Dharana in yoga practice, concentration aiming at a one-pointed mind, not simply imposing one point of view upon everyone else, which alone creates the foundation for deeper meditation.
 Truth (satya) is not a point of view but a state of awareness, an ability to see things as they are, even if it may not be agreeable to ourselves or others.

 Your own inner Self is greater than the entire world and does not rely on any external approval to be content in its own nature.
 Do not compare yourself with anyone.
 Do not seek anything from the outside to fulfill yourself.
 Contact your inner Being that is one with the entire universe, in which our human world and all of its turbulence is like a passing wave on the sea!
 Remember your inner fearlessness and Ananda.
 The entire universe dwells within you.
 Self-awareness is the foundation for psychological immunity, which you can freely develop within yourself.
 Then no outer disturbances can overwhelm you.